programminghistorian/ph-submissions/lessons/k-means-clustering-with-scikit-learn-in-python.md

 5. and finally critically discussing the results.

 # Bibliography

-Géron, Aurélien (2019): Hands-on machine learning with Scikit-Learn, Keras, and TensorFlow.
+* Géron, Aurélien (2019): Hands-on machine learning with Scikit-Learn, Keras, and TensorFlow.
 Concepts, tools, and techniques to build intelligent systems.
 Second edition: O'Reilly.
-Mitchell, Ryan (2018): Web scraping with Python.
+* Mitchell, Ryan (2018): Web scraping with Python.
 Collecting more data from the modern web.
 Second edition.
 Beijing, Boston, Farnham, Tokyo: Sebastopol; First edition: O'Reilly.
-Patel, Ankur A. (2019): Hands-on unsupervised learning using Python.
+* Patel, Ankur A. (2019): Hands-on unsupervised learning using Python.
 How to build applied machine learning solutions from unlabeled data.
 First edition: O'Reilly.

+# Footnotes

-[^1]: For a good introduction to the use of *requests* and web scraping in general, see the corresponding articles on *The Programming Historian* such as [Introduction to BeautifulSoup](https://programminghistorian.org/en/lessons/intro-to-beautiful-soup) (last accessed: 2021-01-22) or books such as Mitchell 2018.
+[^1]: For a good introduction to the use of *requests* and web scraping in general, see the corresponding articles on *The Programming Historian* such as [Introduction to BeautifulSoup](https://programminghistorian.org/en/lessons/intro-to-beautiful-soup) (last accessed: 2021-01-22) or books such as Mitchell (2018).

 [^2]: Yet, there are certain cases where k-means clustering might fail to identify the clusters in your data.
 Thus, it is usually recommended to apply several clustering algorithms.
-A good illustration of the restrictions of k-means clustering can be seen in the examples under [this link]((https://scikit-learn.org/stable/auto_examples/cluster/plot_kmeans_assumptions.html#sphx-glr-auto-examples-cluster-plot-kmeans-assumptions-py) (last accessed: 2021-01-23)) to the scikit-learn website, particularly in the second plot in the first row.
+A good illustration of the restrictions of k-means clustering can be seen in the examples under [this link]((https://scikit-learn.org/stable/auto_examples/cluster/plot_kmeans_assumptions.html#sphx-glr-auto-examples-cluster-plot-kmeans-assumptions-py) (last accessed: 2021-01-23) to the scikit-learn website, particularly in the second plot in the first row.

 [^3]: [Definition of inertia on scikit-learn](https://scikit-learn.org/stable/modules/clustering.html#k-means) (last accessed: 2021-01-23).